Skip to main content Skip to complementary content

 Configuring autoscaling for Data Services and Routes

-Configure Horizontal Pod Autoscaling (HPA) for Data Services and Routes in a Dynamic Engine environment.
+Configure Horizontal Pod Autoscaling (HPA) for the resource allocated to Data Services and Routes in a Dynamic Engine environment, ensuring that Data Services and Routes are capable of handling large volumes of traffic or messages.

 About this task